 Reverse wire (also referred to as miswiring) protection should be used to prevent permanent sensor damage from reversing wires during terminal block installations.

-Turn-on Time is the amount of time for the sensor to reach its final bias or rest voltage (usually within 10%) when powering up the sensor.
+Turn-on time is the amount of time it takes the sensor to reach its final bias or rest voltage (usually within 10%) when powering up the sensor.

 No. In general, very low frequency sensors are slower than general purpose sensors.
 A typical turn-on time for general purpose sensors is less than 3 seconds.
-Low frequency sensors generally take up to 8 seconds to turn-on.
-Wilcoxon Research shear mode sensors exhibit turn-on times less than 1 second.
+Low frequency sensors generally take up to 8 seconds to turn on.
+Wilcoxon shear mode sensors exhibit turn-on times less than 1 second.

 No. In general, very low frequency sensors take longer to recover from high amplitude mechanical impacts.
-Meggitt's proprietary PiezoFET® circuitry contains an overload protection circuit providing the quickest settling times in the industry.
+Wilcoxon's proprietary PiezoFET® circuitry contains an overload protection circuit, providing the quickest settling times in the industry.